 What Parts of The Body Does Pilates Target?

-If you have osteoarthritis, pilates is an ideal low-impact exercise to help you build up strength while improving your posture.
+If you have osteoarthritis, this is an ideal low-impact exercise to help you build up strength while improving your posture, while managing your knee arthritis at the same time.
 As the movements are slow and controlled, you can learn precise joint movements that will loosen your body without risk of injury.

 Do You Need Special Equipment for Pilates?